saycel/webph.one/README.md

 * endpoint -> The url of the webpush-server service
 * kamailioNewNumber -> The url of the service that assigns new numbers.

 ## Travis
 The continuous integration system Travis is configured so that in the face of changes in the branch __develop__ and __rhizomatica__, perform a build.
-If the build is successful, it deploys the corresponding server.
+If the build is successful, it deploys the app to the corresponding server.
 Before the build, a version file is generated that exposes the hash of the commit from which it is being performed.
-This is useful to be able to identify the bug reports.
+This is used to identify the build for the purpose of bug reporting.

 ## Docker
 This repository also includes a Dockerfile file to generate images and containers.
-The docker consists of two parts, one of build (which is based on node 7.5.0) and one of use (nginx).
-To generate an image, after making the modifications to the necessary variables, you just have to execute:
+The docker consists of two parts, one used for buildinding the app (which is based on node 7.5.0) and the other one to run the app (nginx).
+To generate the image, after making the modifications to the necessary variables, you just have to execute:
 ```
 docker build -t webphone-app:dev .
 ```